starsimhub/starsim/docs/migration_v2v3/README.md

 For `ss.MixingPool()` and `ss.MixingPools()`, the argument `contacts` has been renamed `n_contacts`.

-This means that code such as this:
+For example, code such as this:
 ```py
 import starsim as ss